ElusAegis/ai-passport/README.md

   data.
 - **Proof Verification**: Verifies the authenticity of the output by checking the proof and ensuring consistency across model components.
+- **Remote Operations**: Supports remote interactions with AI services (e.g., Anthropic's API), allowing you to generate and verify proofs of remote AI model executions.

 ## Prerequisites